juanca-jimi/WhiteboardProblems/README.md

 # WhiteboardProblems

-Whether on CodeWars, Leetcode, or with mentors- intuitive syntax, effienciency, high cohesion and loose coupling is practiced to find solutions to these problems.
+Whether on CodeWars, Leetcode, In class, or with mentors- readable syntax, memory effienciency, high cohesion and loose coupling is practiced to find solutions to these problems.